Hey, can I point something out real quick here, folks?

 No, I'm an independent.

-No, I am moderate.
+No, I'm moderate.

-I really could give a full rat's butt what people think about my opinions one way or the other.
+I really could give a rat's butt what people think about my opinions one way or the other.

-But I do Well there's got to be some reason you like thinking of yourself as an independent when you clearly aren't.
+Well, there's got to be some reason you like thinking of yourself as an independent when you clearly aren't.

 That's what this country was founded on.

-Yeah, okay, now I understand.
+Now I understand.

-You just mean you just mean you're you're free, you're untethered.
+You just mean you're free.

 Absolutely.